DEFRA/defra-ai-sdlc/workflow/workflow-development-and-testing.md

 ### 9. Documentation

-- Prompt the AI to update or create relevant documentation in the repository’s architecture folder, including regular updates to the data models, implementation specifics and general architecture.
+- Prompt the AI to update or create relevant documentation in the repository's architecture folder, including regular updates to the data models, implementation specifics and general architecture.
 Use the [prompt-update-documentation](../prompt-library/prompt-update-documentation.md) prompt for this purpose.
 - Update the `README.md` and `.cursorrules` files as necessary.
 Maintaining clear and up-to-date documentation ensures better context for future development cycles.

 ### 10. Finalise and Merge